 - I was almost eleven-years-six-months, driven there by a man and a woman who were probably social workers.
-After a medical, I was told I was going to live in Cottage 43 and that were my House Parents.
+After a medical, I was told I was going to live in Cottage 43 and that QBAYQBB were my House Parents.
 He took me to 43, a big detached, multi-roomed house next to the main road.
-My first memory of it is Mrs watching me as I bathed, which I found embarrassing.
+My first memory of it is Mrs QBB watching me as I bathed, which I found embarrassing.
 Afterwards, I was given new clothes and told to wait in the Playroom. - 27.
 Later, an older boy, (who left a few weeks later) took me to the washroom (shed) where several boys of various ages had just returned from school.
-They were the brothers, and (twins) and (twins) - 28.
+They were the brothers, and (twins) and (twins) and There was also a toddler, who had passed his Scottish Primary School Qualifying Exam and attended Camp Hill School, Paisley arrived later. showed me how to clean the Playroom, which became my job (chore) each night and at weekends.
+During the week all I did was dust it and tidy up.
+On Saturday, I polished and bumpered the floor. - 28.
 The others did different chores.
-After bathing which Mrs always supervised we had tea.
+After bathing which Mrs QBB always supervised we had tea.
 It was forbidden to talk during meals.
 On my first night, we had sausages and mash.
-When I began to make a sandwich, Mr. knocked it from my hand and said, "We don't do that here.
+When I began to make a sandwich, Mr. QBA knocked it from my hand and said, "We don't do that here.
 Eat your food properly with your knife and fork." - 29.
-After tea, we went to the Playroom for a Religious Period, which included a short talk of around fifteen-minutes from Mr. and included memorising a text from the Bible.
+After tea, we went to the Playroom for a Religious Period, which included a short talk of around fifteen-minutes from Mr. QBA and included memorising a text from the Bible.
 An example of a daily text was, John, Chapter 6, Verse 13: Greater love hath no man than this that a man lay down his life for his friends.
-This Religious Period was a serious matter for and we had to listen intently while he delivered what was an Old Testamentesque Fire and Brimstone sermon.
+This Religious Period was a serious matter for QBA and we had to listen intently while he delivered what was an Old Testamentesque Fire and Brimstone sermon.
 During them, his mantra was that we were all sinners and would go to Hell unless we were saved and took Jesus into our Hearts

 - 30. Afterwards, some of the boys went to the playing fields while others including myself stayed in the Playroom.
 Naturally, they were inquisitive about me.
-From after tea until we prepared for bed, "s retired to their sitting room and we weren't allowed to disturb them.
+From after tea until we prepared for bed, QBAYQBB retired to their sitting room and we weren't allowed to disturb them.
 Later we had cocoa and I was given a bed in a dormitory. - 31.
 Every night before getting into bed we had to kneel and say the same prayer: "As I lay me down to sleep, I pray the Lord my Soul to keep.
 If I should die before I wake, I pray the Lord my Soul to take." - 32.
 I cried a lot during that first night and for many afterwards.